Levels of Development (Cambridge (CIE) IGCSE Geography)

 • Development is not a smooth, continuous process

-• Development can occur for a number of reasons
+• Development can occur for several reasons

 • Investment in agriculture (tractors, fertilisers, etc.) improves food supplies, which improves the health of people